RealFevr/realfevr-nfts-bridge/docs/src/src/ERC20BridgeImpl.sol/contract.ERC20BridgeImpl.md

 ### setFeeStatus

-set the bridge fee statys
+set the bridge fee status

 *only operator can call this*